2Kronos/2Kronos/README.md

 - 👋 Hi, I’m 2Kronos
-- 👀 I’m interested in Java script, css, HTML
+- 👀 I’m interested in all things tech related.
-- 🌱 I’m currently learning Java script, css , HTML
+- 🌱 I’m currently a BTECH student.
-- 💞️ I’m looking to collaborate on Webgl Designs
+- 💞️ I’m looking to collaborate on Webgl Designs at the moment.
 - 📫 How to reach me rayachrinovic@gmail.com